Should I give AI a job in my newsroom?

 WHERE TO START

-The tricky thing about working with emerging technologies that I’ve found over the years is that technologies are problems looking for solutions.
+The tricky thing about working with emerging technologies that I’ve found over the years is that technologies are solutions looking for problems.
 Technology is a hammer, so its perspective is that everything is a nail that can be hammered.
 The difference is, AI doesn’t get to decide — you do, and you have a full toolkit of potential ways to fix problems.
 The key is to know what problems you have that are most important and most worth solving, and start to learn about new tools that might solve those problems, including AI.
 Without a problem worth solving, experimenting with AI or any other technology won’t be worth the time.

 In my presentation, roughly 50 people were tasked with identifying where the biggest, most important problems worth solving existed in their newsroom.
 This is where you should start — know your newsroom well and the solutions will follow.